Imported Tea Consumption Goes Down Slightly - UrduPoint

 Imported Tea Consumption Goes Down Slightly

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Nov, 2021 ) :The consumption of imported tea witnessed slight decrease of 0.55 during the first four months of the current fiscal year as compared to the corresponding period of last year.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Nov, 2021 ) :The consumption of imported tea witnessed slight decrease of 0.55 percent during the first four months of the current fiscal year as compared to the corresponding period of last year.

 The tea imports during July-October (2021-22) stood at $188.307 million against the imports of $189.339 million during July-October (2020-21), according to data of Pakistan Bureau of Statistics (PBS).